ronheywood/PiTrac/Documentation/PiTrac Start-Up Documentation.md

    10. Finally, return the triggering to internal on the Pi 2:
        1. $PITRAC\_ROOT/CameraTools/setCameraTriggerInternal.sh
 8. Full System Startup
    1. To run PiTrac, just start the runCam1.sh on Pi 1 and runCam2.sh on Pi 2\.
-At least the Pi 2 executable should be run with \=info or hight (e.g., warning).
-Setting the Pi 2 executable at DEBUG or TRACE may slow the system down so much that it will not reliably take the images quickly enough to catch the flight of the golf ball.
+Start the Pi 2 executable first so that it’s ready to take a picture as soon as Pi 1 determines the ball has shown up.
-   2. Generally start the Pi 2 executable first to ensure it’s ready to take strobed images as soon as the Pi 1 system comes up.
+   2. The executables should be run with \--logging\_level=info or higher (e.g., warning).
+Setting the executables at DEBUG or TRACE may slow the system down so much that it will not reliably take the images quickly enough to catch the flight of the golf ball.
+However, the information from trace-level is often still useful.
-   3. For problems, please see the still-under-construction troubleshooting guide here.
+   3. For problems, please see the still-under-construction [troubleshooting guide](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20Troubleshooting.md).